alejosilvalau/coding-interview-prep/SystemsExpert/Design The Uber API/design-the-uber-api.md

 ```
 StreamDriverLocation(userId: string)
 ```
-Used to stream the location of the driver continously through a long-lived websocket connection.
-The driver is identified throuhg the **Ride** entity which is searched by the **userId**.
+Used to stream the location of the driver continuously through a long-lived websocket connection.
+The driver is identified through the **Ride** entity which is searched by the **userId**.

 ## Driver API
 The driver API relies on similar CRUD operations used for the passenger API on the Ride entity.